COMCIFS/cif_ed/docs/zenodo_template.md

  * Data set label "RR1-S2_PRAHA-CROT" stands for Round Robin 1 sample 2 from Praha, data collection method continuous rotation
  * The additional files can be found in the folder NATROLITE_RR1-S2_PRAHA\Continunous_rotation\Data_collection_processing

-[1] There is no dedicated CIF data name to accommodate this - the suggested items would allow 'microdiffraction' or 'SAED' as free test in `_diffrn_source.details`.
-[2] Understood as equivalent to 'sample-to-detector distance'.
+[1] Understood as equivalent to 'sample-to-detector distance'.

 ## (2) Precession experiment